T-Gwynbleidd/greenspark/README.md

 Once I had the app compiling without issues, pulling data from the API, and mutating the state through dispatched actions as expected, I then went back to the app.spec.ts file to add some tests to check that the store was interacting as desired.

 Once I had all of the functionality in place, the code tidy and the tests passing I styled the component.

+Note: I considered extracting the input & labels into a custom component, to separate out the unique styling and to enable re-use.
+However for the sake of this isolated task, I thought it simpler to leave them within the ProductWidget component due to the two-way binding and passing of props.

 ## Project setup
 ```